 Why does wildfire matter?

-Emergent next-generation fire-focused satellites now deliver wildfire data at resolutions, revisit intervals, and times of day that were previously impossible.
-Onboard AI eliminates detection latency by processing wildfire data directly on the satellite, rather than sending it back to Earth.
+Emergent next-generation fire-focused satellites now deliver data at resolutions, revisit intervals, and at times of day that were previously impossible.
+Onboard AI eliminates detection latency, processing wildfire data directly in orbit.

-But machine learning models applied to African savanna fire were built elsewhere.
-Calibrated on different ecologies, fuels and fire intensities - and built, above all, for suppression.
-A detection system trained to recognise the spectral signature of Californian or Mediterranean fire does not merely underperform in African contexts, it misinterprets them.
+Machine learning models applied to African savanna fires were built elsewhere.
+Calibrated on different ecologies, fuels and fire intensities – and built, above all, for suppression.
+In SSA savannas, fire is also integral to landscape management and embedded in traditional cultural practices.